YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DEVOPENFAIL, Error opening xxxx

-Run Time Error: This indicates that a GT.M process encountered an error while opening the device xxxx.
+Run Time Error: This indicates that a YottaDB process encountered an error while opening the device xxxx.
 A supplementary TEXT message and a system message provide more details about the cause of the error.

 Action: Verify the device exists on the system where the OPEN is being attempted.